 If you’re building your own 3-2-1 backup plan, you’ll want software that can handle the job without giving you a headache.
 A great program will help you schedule, manage, and check on your backups to ensure your files are always protected.
 We recommend looking into software like BackupChain, which is designed to do exactly what you need: back up your data securely, manage different versions of your files, and ensure data integrity.
 Think of it as your personal assistant for digital preservation, working behind the scenes to keep your memories safe so you don’t have to worry.

-Tools for Converting Media
+Helpful Tools for Converting Old Media

 If you have a collection of DVDs or Blu-rays, you might want to create digital copies as part of your backup plan.
 To do this, you’ll need an external Blu-ray reader/burner drive, which typically costs between $50 and $80.
 However, for older and more fragile formats like VHS tapes, film reels, or photo albums, the DIY approach can be risky.
 These formats require special equipment to prevent damage during the conversion process.
 For your most irreplaceable memories, a professional digitization service ensures a high-quality, safe transfer, giving you pristine digital files ready for backup.